 Nothing says summer in France to me like a salade Niçoise.
 The beautifully constructed salad, featuring the best of the farmers’ market, is the ultimate in French recipes and immediately puts me seaside along the French Riviera, sipping rosé or a slightly chilled Beaujolais.

 You’ll find many different versions and ingredients in this one-plate, all-inclusive meal.
 Julia Child would have you boiling potatoes to slice and throw in, while Jacques Médecin, the former mayor of Nice and a gourmand, would never dare include the starchy tuber in his salad because it needs to be cooked, and he believes that everything in the salad should be raw except for the hard-boiled eggs.
-Me, I’m from carb-conscious California, so I like to reserve my spud eating for when I can go all out on a rich, creamy French classic, pommes à la dauphinoise.
+Me, I’m from carb-conscious California, so I say hold the spuds for this salad.

 - 1 medium shallot, minced